Maestrosh/SegformerTutorial/README.md

 # SegformerTutorial

-Beware Pytorch is not in requirements.txt.
+Beware PyTorch is not in requirements.txt.
 You know what to do.